demasy/oracle-sandbox/README.md

 <br>

-### Contributing to the "🚀 Oracle AI Database 26ai Free – Developer Environment".
+### Contributing to the "Oracle Sandbox – Developer Environment".
-We welcome you to join and contribute to the "🚀 Oracle AI Database 26ai Free – Developer Environment 🚀".
+We welcome you to join and contribute to the "🚀 **Oracle Sandbox – Developer Environment** 🚀".
 If you are interested in helping, please don’t hesitate to contact us at founder@demasy.io

 <br>